Global high-mix volume high-speed PCBA manufacturer

 · 2 oz/ft² (70 μm)

 Thicker copper allows lower resistance and higher current carrying capacity.
 It is commonly used for power traces and high-current applications.
-It can be heavier on pocket though.
+It can be heavier in a pocket though.

 PCB Trace Current